Irish Workhouses Suffering and Survival

-When I was planning my trip to Ireland, it was very important to me to visit a workhouse.
+When I was planning my trip to Ireland, it was very important to me to visit Irish Workhouses.
 My grandmother's family immigrated from Ireland in the 1850s, after surviving the Great Hunger, and the workhouses.
-I wanted to better understand my heritage, and the depths of horror they endured, so I routed our itinerary to the Portumna Workhouse Center.
+I wanted to better understand my heritage, and the depths of horror they endured, so I routed our itinerary to the .

 Visiting Portumna was educational, enlightening, and emotional.
 When I returned home, I was anxious to tell friends of this experience, and how it impacted me.
 I was proud to learn of the strength and the tenacity of the Irish spirit that my ancestors must have had, and that I identified with.
 I was sadly surprised to find that no one even knew what the Irish Workhouses were.

 Life at the workhouse was meant to be unpleasant.
 It was a common belief that poverty was a result of laziness.
-Workhouse life was to be so undesirable that it would only be seen by the poor as a last resort.
-Workhouses in England and Wales already had dozens of rules and restrictions, but those in Ireland were even more harsh.
+Workhouse life was to be so undesirable that it would only be seen by the poor as the last resort.
+Workhouses in England and Wales already had dozens of rules and restrictions, but those in Ireland were even harsher.
 Read the rules of the workhouses.